PoisonIsBestType/BlackLotus/README.md

 Dark, dim, blue, purple, beautiful!

-BlackLotus is a color theme inspired on the great artwork by the late Christopher Rush, the main colors are reminescent from the lotus flower itself.
+BlackLotus is a color theme inspired by Christopher Rush's MTG Black Lotus artwork.

+The main colors are reminescent from the lotus flower itself:
+- reddish-purplish dark gray tones for background
+-  yellowish-greenish white tones for the foreground
+-  dim and bright blue and purple as accent

 All colors were picked from the artwork directly.
 With just a few exceptions, to build a cohesive palette.

 ![](./palette.png)